TRACC Alliance 2019: Empowering China Manufacturing 2025

 Pei Qinghua, China Region GM, Competitive Capabilities International, looked at the synergy that must be created between man and machine for organizations to succeed in the digital age.
 He suggested three actions leaders can take to harness the benefits of digital technology:

 - Identify opportunities for automation throughout the organization and implement strategies

 - Create an industry 4.0 talent ecosystem blueprint: consider cross-departmental teams, parallel teams and virtual teams

 - Invest, monitor, reiterate, invest

-Some of the speakers shared highlights of their organisation’s journeys to world class: Yang Huan, Site Head, Mengniu, discussed the performance improvements that resulted from the implementation of Focused Improvement best practices at Mengniu, while Operations Management Director, Luo Jianbing, shared the three-step development strategy that catapulted Mengniu to 10th place in the global dairy rankings.
+Some of the speakers shared highlights of their organization’s journeys to world class: Yang Huan, Site Head, Mengniu, discussed the performance improvements that resulted from the implementation of Focused Improvement best practices at Mengniu, while Operations Management Director, Luo Jianbing, shared the three-step development strategy that catapulted Mengniu to 10th place in the world’s top 20 dairy rankings.

 The Alliance concluded with an awards ceremony, with Mengniu and Snow Breweries receiving WCO recognition awards for their ongoing commitment to the WCO journey.
-Delegates were also invited to submit examples of best practice that illustrated what good looks like in their organisations.
-Prizes were awarded to the best submissions and Mengniu walked away with top honours.
+Delegates were also invited to submit examples of best practice that illustrated what good looks like in their organizations.
+Prizes were awarded to the best submissions and Mengniu walked away with top honors.

 For more CI insights from best practice leaders who attended the TRACC Alliance, click here.